Animal Import Permit – Instructions

 All items with an asterisk (*) are required.
 Incomplete forms will be returned.

-If everything is in order, a permit number will be returned in the same way the application was submitted.
+If everything is in order, a permit number will be returned by email or fax depending on how it was submitted.
 Be sure to write your permit number on your CVI(s).
 Import permits are good for 30 days from the date they are issued, so they can be applied for in advance of the shipment date.

 It is essential to plan ahead and allow time for processing.
 Permits are usually issued the same work day they are received, but the process may take longer during busy seasons or if the submitted paperwork is not complete.
 Also, permits are not issued after business hours, on weekends, or holidays.